Last Updated on February 20, 2023 by Dave Schoenbeck

 Leadership expert John Maxwell begins his chapter of the Law of Explosive Growth with the following words: “To add growth, lead followers—to multiply, lead the leaders.”

 Leaders are impatient because they are eager to achieve their vision.
-However, other people in the organization aren’t always on the same page.
-How do we close the gap between where we want our team to be and where they are?
+However, others in the organization aren’t always on the same page.
+So how do we close the gap between where we want our team to be and where they are?

 The answer lies in the Law of Explosive Growth.
 Maxwell writes these three critical stages of your leadership journey: If you develop yourself, you can experience personal success.
 If you grow a team, your organization can experience growth.
 And if you develop leaders, your organization can achieve explosive growth.